- Vitamin A

 Disease Prevention and Risk Reduction

 Our bodies cannot digest the protein or absorb the calcium from milk without the fat so whole milk is best.
 Vitamins A and D are also fat-soluble.
-So you cannot absorb them from milk when all the fat has been skimmed off.
+You cannot absorb them from milk when all the fat has been skimmed off.

 The vitamin A in milk helps the immune system combat infection and is vital for good vision.
 The potassium in milk is vital to heart-health and muscle function.